Ramigiusz/Ramigiusz.github.io/_posts/2024-11-15-metasploitablet.md

 We see that the target is running vsFTPd 2.3.4.
 Next, we search for any known vulnerabilities related to this version

 ### Attacking FTp server
 Let’s take this further and demonstrate an attack on the vulnerable vsFTPd 2.3.4 service.
+This exploit provides us with a shell inside the vulnerable machine, enabling deeper access and control.
 Search Metasploit for an exploit:

 ![image](https://github.com/user-attachments/assets/26f3d679-1598-49a6-a133-8d8c32939e86)